 When applying equalization, it is best to start at the low frequencies and work your way up.
 At low frequencies, room resonances will create large peaks and dips in the magnitude.
-These will be quite audible, so focus on smoothing them out to the target curve.
+The peaks and wide dips will be audible, so focus on smoothing them out to the target curve.
 Moving toward higher frequencies, peaks and dips become much less audible and should not be adjusted.
 Instead, shift your focus to adjusting wide regions of the magnitude response towards the target curve (an octave or more).
 At the very upper end (10 KHz), it may not be worth making any adjustments at all.
 A great video on the topic is here).

 Equalization adjusts the audio system gain at different frequencies through “boosts” and “cuts”.
 In order to avoid pushing your audio system too hard and causing distortion, please follow these recommendations: